zzhangjii/learning-library/ziplabs/2019/atp-performance-hub/README.md

     [Description of the illustration Refresh.png](files/Refresh.txt)

-6. Scroll down to the second area, which zooms in on ASH Analytics.
+6. Scroll down to the second area for ASH Analytics, which zooms in on the timeframe you specify.
-7. SQL Developer Web provides many different dimensions and filters to help you trobleshoot.
+7. SQL Developer Web provides many different dimensions and filters to help you analyze and troubleshoot.
-    * Use the dropdown to change the average sctive sessions filter from **Consumer Group** to **Wait Class**.
+    * Use the dropdown to change the average active sessions filter from **Consumer Group** to **Wait Class**.
     * Click a green CPU bar to apply a filter for that source.

     ![](img/WaitClass.png)